A simple weekly review

 Remediate risk or collect developer justifications

-Ask Envene (Local MCP shell)
+Ask Envene

-Natural language metadata analytics sandbox
+Natural language metadata analytics powered by the Envene MCP core.

 App & AI inventory